 All photos: Instagram

-SQUAT MACHINE LUNGE (A.K.A.
+1. MACHINE SPLIT SQUAT (A.K.A.
 THE MUTHAF*CKAS)

-The Rock says: Slow tempo: 2 seconds down, 2 second pause at bottom of movement, 2 seconds up.
+THE ROCK SAYS: “Slow tempo: 2 seconds down, 2 second pause at bottom of movement, 2 seconds up.
 3 sets.
 Rep range: failure.
-These are nicknamed “The Muthaf*ckas” so have fun. – July 3, 2013
+These are nicknamed ‘The Muthaf*ckas’ so have fun.”

-The Rock says: After supersetting leg extensions & leg curls, as a finisher I’ll end with the abductor machine.
+THE ROCK SAYS: “After supersetting leg extensions & leg curls, as a finisher I’ll end with the abductor machine.
 Slow tempo till failure, then half reps till failure again.
-Prefer taking my arms and grip out of the movement by crossing them, to ensure strictly working glutes…Be intense, challenge yourself & remember this shit is hard, so work your ass off and have a little fun. – July 3, 2013
+Prefer taking my arms and grip out of the movement by crossing them, to ensure strictly working glutes…Be intense, challenge yourself & remember this shit is hard, so work your ass off and have a little fun.”

-WIDE ONE-ARM PULLDOWN
+3. WIDE ONE-ARM PULLDOWN

-The Rock says: Blood flow finisher.
+THE ROCK SAYS: “Blood flow finisher.
 If your gym has an iso-lateral high row, try coming to the outside and change your grip to high and wide.
-Control your movement for an insane isolated lat stretch and contraction. — Aug.
-30, 2019
+Control your movement for an insane isolated lat stretch and contraction.”

-SEATED LEANING DUMBBELL SHRUG
+4. SEATED LEANING DUMBBELL SHRUG

+HOW TO: This works both the upper trapezius on your shoulders and the mid and lower trapezius on your back.
 While seated and holding two dumbbells, lean slightly forward.
 Keep your elbows bent so you can bring them higher and better target your mid-back (lower trapezius).
 Squeeze your scapula at contractions.

-The Rock says: Finishing exercise: slight forward lean shrugs hitting deep in the lower traps.
-Relentless sweating and inaudible grizzly bear grunts are mandatory. — Oct.
-21, 2016
+THE ROCK SAYS: “Finishing exercise: slight forward lean shrugs hitting deep in the lower traps.
+Relentless sweating and inaudible grizzly bear grunts are mandatory.”

-If your gym doesn’t have a neck machine, you can get a good workout doing neck raises (forward, left, right, rear) off a bench or at home off your bed.
+HOW TO: If your gym doesn’t have a neck machine, you can get a good workout doing neck raises (forward, left, right, rear) off a bench or at home off your bed.
 If you’ve never trained your neck before, skip resistance, get full reps and go for high-rep sets (up to 100 per direction).
 As you grow stronger, you can add resistance, like The Rock, by holding a plate (cushioned with a towel) against your head.

-The Rock says: Years of pounding from football and wrestling forced me to always work my neck.
+THE ROCK SAYS: “Years of pounding from football and wrestling forced me to always work my neck.
 Extremely beneficial and I highly recommend you guys stretch out and work your neck muscles a few times a week.
 We all live crazy stressful lives and that stress goes directly to your neck and back.
 Keep those areas strong.
-Talkin’ to all you ladies too.
-The 45lb. plate and thick silverback neck is optional. — Nov.
-20, 2016
+Talkin’ to all you ladies, too.
+The 45lb. plate and thick silverback neck is optional.”